uhasmicoda/MySeleniumNewRepo/POSTMAN MANUAL API TESTING.md

 What is WSDL.

 WSDL stands for Web Services Description Language, It is basically an XML document that describes the details about a web service — like what operations it provides, what request it expects, and what response it gives back, As per my knowledge, while working with APIs, especially in SOAP API testing, WSDL files were used to understand the complete structure of the service before starting the testing.

+What is the structure of http request and response.

+So when comes http request , it request which being sent by client to the server it may be by using browser when we have the UI of application is developed or back end..
+Now if tell you about the structure of http request it consist several thing in header part we have http method, web URL, content type, cookies and in body part we have from data row data which is nothing but your payload when it's comes to http response, it response which is being received by client from the server, now http response also consist of several things, in header we have status code , content type response time cookies and in the body part we have actual data.